MahmoudMostafa11199/The-Wild-Oasis/README.md

 ## Features

-- **Bookings Management**: Easily handle guest bookings with a clean and intuitive interface.
+- **Bookings Management**: Easily handle guest Bookings with a clean and intuitive interface.
 - **Cabins Management**: Manage and track cabin availability and details efficiently.
 - **Guest Services**: Keep track of guest information and services during their stay.
 - **Real-time Updates**: With Supabase as the backend, data is updated in real-time.